sethnabarro/bnn-data-aug/README.md

 ## Outputs

-The output, including model samples, diagnostics and evaluation results, will be written to the subdirectory `bnn-data-aug/results/<dataset_name>/<date>/<run_id>`.
-Where `run_id` is an automatically generated integer.
+The output, including model samples, diagnostics and evaluation results, will be written to the subdirectory `bnn-data-aug/results/<dataset_name>/<date>/<run_id>`, where `run_id` is automatically generated to avoid overwriting previous results.

 ## Experiment Configs

-The runs for Figure 4 require only the `data` and `extra_args` variables in `run_*.sh` to be altered.
+The runs for Figure 4 require only the `data` and `extra_args` variables in `experiments/bayes_data_aug/run_*.sh` to be altered.
 Different augmentation averaging schemes can be specified through the `data` variable.
 The configurations should be set as follows:

 | Train Avg | Test Avg | Augmentation      | `data=`                               | `extra_args=`                | Linestyle in Fig. 4 |
 |-----------|----------|-------------------|---------------------------------------|------------------------------|---------------------|